openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Partly

-Any enum type has class type *Object* as its supertype.
+Any *enum* type has class type *Object* as its supertype.
 This allows polymorphic assignments into *Object* type variables.
-Using *instanceof* check one may get enumeration variable back by applying 'as' conversion.
+The *instanceof* check can be used to get enumeration variable back by applying 'as' conversion.

 .. code-block:: typescript
    :linenos: